redis-developer/redis-caching-slow-database-queries/README.md

 ### Unzip and import data to the SQLite `weather` table:

-This CSV file was acquired from the National Centers for Environmental Information (NOAA) can be found [https://www.ncdc.noaa.gov/cdo-web/datasets#GHCND](here).

-Unzip the weather.csv.zip file:
+Unzip the weather.csv.zip file that is in the `db` folder:

 ```bash
 $ gzip -d db/weather.csv.zip
 ```